l-tn3314/cs4550-project2/README.md

 * Any API access should be server <-> server.
 Your browser code should only make requests to your server, not remote APIs.
 * Exception: You can use maps or multimedia playback APIs from the browser if you also have other significant server <-> server API calls.
 * Your application should use Phoenix Channels to push realtime updates to users, triggered either from an external API or from actions by other concurrent users.

+App
+Features
+Search
+Users are able to search using keywords (API call using those keywords as the query), results w/ thumbnails?(thumbnails can be filtered for!
+There is a Boolean available!
+So we can display those.)

+Favorite
+Users should be able to favorite records and save them to a list (nice-to-have: users have multiple lists they can add favorited items to)

+European Museum/Gallery
+Requirements
+secure local password authentication ( I think local means not passing authentication off to Facebook or the API) *yes no google or facebook authentication users in Postgres.
+Users have history lists, favorites, and friends lists.
+(Friendship should go both ways.
+Both have to accept.) * the follow model as on twitter or instagram is simpler to implement real time updates from actions by other concurrent users (share works with other users) (Note: I think all the other requirements would be  satisfied/given)